Property Management Photo Proof Answering Service

 Maintenance tools already expect visual proof

 Buildium describes maintenance requests where residents, owners, or employees can submit work orders and attach videos, documents, and images.
-The phone path should capture the same proof context when the conversation starts by call.
+The phone path should capture the same proof context when the conversation starts with a call.

 Maintenance responsiveness affects retention